 - 1. The Side Wall Line is angled between the Front Wall Line and the Back Wall Line. - 2.
 The Service Box is a square formed by the Short Line, the Side Wall and two other lines marked on the floor. - 3.
 The length, width and diagonal of the court are measured at a height of 1000 mm above the floor. - 4.
-It is recommended that the Front Wall Line, Side Wall Line, Back Wall Line and Board are shaped so as to deflect any ball that strikes them. - 5.
-The Board shall not project from the Front Wall by more than 45 mm. - 6.
+It is recommended that the Front Wall Line, Side Wall Line, Back Wall Line and upper 50mm of the Tin are shaped so as to deflect any ball that strikes them. - 5.
+No part of the upper section of the Tin shall project from the Front Wall by more than 45 mm. - 6.
 It is recommended that the door to the court is in the centre of the Back Wall. - 7.
 The general configuration of a Squash Court, its dimensions and its markings are illustrated on the diagram.